nylander/fastp-cleaning/README.md

 ## Acknowledgements

-The pipeline heavily influenced by the [stag-mwc](https://github.com/ctmrbio/stag-mwc) pipeline.
+The pipeline was heavily influenced by the [stag-mwc](https://github.com/ctmrbio/stag-mwc) pipeline.

 ## License and copyright